 Drownings peak in warmer seasons due to recreation activities, and usually occur in the mid- to late afternoon.
-This is due to higher temperatures and fatigue, which decrease your judgement about risks.
+This is due to higher temperatures and fatigue, which decrease your judgment about risks.

 What are the differences between swimming at a pool versus in open water?

 Avoid high-risk activities in both settings.
 Pools are confined spaces with known depths, but having a proper fence around them prevents toddlers from falling in.

 Open water is unpredictable due to currents, plants and rocks.
 In addition, being on a boat can be an unstable platform so everyone onboard should wear a life vest.
 Under California law, children under age 13 should wear a Coast Guard-approved life jacket on a moving recreational vehicle.

 How can parents prepare their children for water activities?

 Parents should educate their children about any risks.
 A lack of supervision is usually to blame for drowning.
 Be sure there are chaperones — especially those with adequate swimming abilities and CPR training — when children are present.